 - 1 cup frozen or fresh peas

-In a medium saucepan set over medium heat, melt remaining 4 Tbsp butter.
+Meanwhile in a medium saucepan set over medium heat, melt remaining 5 Tbsp butter.
 Stir in flour and cook mixture, stirring constantly for 1 1/2 minutes.
-While whisking slowly pour in milk and whisk vigorously to smooth lumps.
-Season with salt and pepper to taste.
-Bring mixture to a boil over medium high heat while stirring constantly, then remove from heat and stir in cream.
-Pour and stir milk mixture into mixture in pot.
-Stir in lemon juice.
+While whisking slowly pour in milk into flour mixture.

 Parmesan Drop Biscuits

 - 1 1/2 cups all-purpose flour

 - 1 1/2 tsp baking powder

 - 1/8 tsp black pepper